nanochess/CVBasic/README - TI99.md

 The TI99 support is still experimental and in development.

-Currently the following demos work: test1, happy_face, example, face_joystick, vgm, test2, demo, music, portrait, oscar, space_attack
+Currently the following demos work: test1, happy_face, example, face_joystick, vgm, test2, demo, music, portrait, oscar, space_attack, viboritas, oscar_compressed

-The following require pletter compression which is not implemented: viboritas, oscar_compressed

 The following require bank switching which is not implemented: bank